heyjva/support/content/src/cloud/features/cloud-backups.md

 - Automatic backups have been enabled
 - The backup is under 5GB in size

-## To enable automated backups
+## To setup a Home Assistant Cloud backup

+**_Note_**: Home Assistant Cloud will only store one backup at a time on Home Assistant Cloud.
+It will always store your most recently made encrypted backup.

 <div class='videoWrapper'>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nSSkMVBqChM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-1. **Update to the latest version**: You’ll need to [update](https://www.home-assistant.io/common-tasks/os/#updating-home-assistant) to Home Assistant 2025.1 or above to use automated Cloud backup.
-2. **Navigate to Backups**: Go to [Settings > System > Backups](https://my.home-assistant.io/redirect/backup/) in your Home Assistant installation, then select “Set up backups” and select next.
-3. **Save your encryption key**: Copy and save the provided encryption key (preferably in a password manager) or download the “Emergency kit” and store it somewhere safe, as it’s required to access your backups.
-4. **Use recommended settings**: These settings will make a backup daily, storing three backups locally, and automatically upload your most recent backup to all integrated locations.
-As a Home Assistant Cloud user, your most recent backup will be uploaded automatically.

-   **_Note_**: Home Assistant Cloud will only store one backup at a time and will always store your most recently made encrypted backup.

-5. **Complete Your First Backup**: Once settings are chosen, the creation of your first backup starts immediately.
+1. To setup a Home Assistant Cloud backup, follow the steps on [setting up an automatic backup](/common-tasks/general/#setting-up-an-automatic-backup-process).
+2. In the step on defining the backup location, enable **Home Assistant Cloud**.
+   - **Troubleshooting**: If you do not see **Home Assistant Cloud** as an option in the list, you do not have [Home Assistant Cloud enabled](/hc/en-us/articles/25649130769949).

+## Downloading a Home Assistant Cloud backup

+To download a backup from Home Assistant Cloud, follow the steps on [downloading a backup](https://www.home-assistant.io/common-tasks/general/#downloading-a-backup-from-home-assistant-cloud).

+- Note that only your most recent backup is available on Home Assistant Cloud.

+## Restoring Home Assistant from backup

+If you are downloading the backup in order to restore your Home Assistant instance from it, follow the steps on [restoring your Home Assistant installation](https://www.home-assistant.io/common-tasks/general/#restoring-a-backup).

 ## Disabling Home Assistant Cloud backups

-If you do not want to upload your backups to Home Assistant Cloud.
-Navigate to the Home Assistant [Backups settings page](https://my.home-assistant.io/redirect/backup_config/), and under “Locations” turn off Home Assistant Cloud.
+If you do no longer want to upload your backups to Home Assistant Cloud, you can disable it as a backup location.

+1. In Home Assistant, go to  the [Settings > System > Backups > Backups settings](https://my.home-assistant.io/redirect/backup_config/).
+2. Under **Locations**, turn off Home Assistant Cloud.
+   - **Result**: Your next backup will not be uploaded to Home Assistant Cloud.
+Your last backup will remain available, unless you [delete it](/common-tasks/general/#deleting-obsolete-backups).

-## Retrieving automated backups
+## Deleting Home Assistant Cloud backups

-Your Home Assistant backup can be downloaded from the [Nabu Casa account page](https://account.nabucasa.com/) and can help restore your Home Assistant system.
-On the account page, scroll to the section titled “Stored Files” and select the download button.
-You can [restore your Home Assistant installation](https://www.home-assistant.io/common-tasks/general/#restoring-a-backup) with your backup file and encryption key.
-Though your Home Assistant system may contain multiple recent backups, only one backup is stored on Home Assistant Cloud, which is your most recently made backup.
+Deleting a Home Assistant Cloud backup is done the same way as any other backup.

+Follow the steps on [deleting backups](https://www.home-assistant.io/common-tasks/general/#deleting-obsolete-backups).

 ## About encryption